Dr. Michael Lange on natural approach for dry eyes and discussion of the metabolic pathways of omega-6 and omega-3 in regards to dry eye and health

 Reduce inflammation and improve dry eye symptoms

-So in review, eat a ‘hunter gatherer type of diet’.
+So in review, eat a ‘hunter gatherer type of diet’ or the ” Lange Survival Diet” .
 This means lots of fresh vegetables and fruits, nuts and seeds, wild fish, grass fed organically raised beef, organically raised poultry and whole grains.
 Eliminate or reduce processed foods, refined foods, fast foods, sodas, sugar and salt.
 Drink plenty of filtered water( half your body weight in ounces) and green tea.
-At checkout Apply Coupon Code Multi3 to receive 15% off (3) or more Fortifeye Products.Take a good multivitamin like Fortifeye Complete One-A-Day or Fortifeye Complete Plus, take two to four Fortifeye Super Omega pills daily (or an equivalent omega three fish oil) at different times of the day with food, take a Fortifeye Black Currant /GLA (140mg) supplement at the same time you take one of the fish oil supplements, and get some exercise and a good night of sleep.
-Sleep deprivation increases cortisol levels and inflammatory markes in the blood.
+At checkout Apply Coupon Code Multi3 to receive 15% off (3) or more Fortifeye Products.Take a good multivitamin like Fortifeye Complete Plus, take two to four Fortifeye Super Omega pills daily (or an equivalent omega three fish oil) at different times of the day with food, take a Fortifeye Black Currant /GLA (140mg) supplement at the same time you take one of the fish oil supplements, and get some exercise and a good night of sleep.
+Sleep deprivation increases cortisol levels and inflammatory markers in the blood.
 Obviously, see your local eye care provider as well.

-If you will do the things discussed in this article you may be helping to reduce inflammation in your body, extend and improve your quality of life and have less dry eye related problems.
-For the latest in Natural treatment of Dry eyes and Meibomian gland dysfunction and to learn about astaxanthin for dry eyes read this link: http://dryeyetreatmentblog.com/
+If you will do the things discussed in this article you may be helping to reduce inflammation in your body, improve your quality of life and have less dry eye related problems.

 Dr. Michael P. Lange

 Certified Nutrition Specialist